typeconf/typeconf/README.md

 typeconf compile <configs-dir>
 ```

+The command above will always update types for your configs and if you already
+exported config in `values.config.ts` it will generate a JSON file which you can
+read in your project.

 ### Read configs in your code

+Currently we only support Typescript, but later we'll add other languages.

 To start using your config first you need to configure the typeconf :).

-Currently we only support Typescript, but later we'll add other languages.

 Install SDK package to your project:
 ```